gearglow/ReptiliaWithATwist/The List.md

-### Hogwarts Grounds, Scotland	1994/11/12, 10:30
+### Hex Games Stadium, Hogwarts Grounds, Scotland	1994/11/12, 10:30

 "Welcome, one and all, to the first event in the newly-christened Hex Games!"
 Ludo Bagman's voice rang out.
 "Our six competitors are the best and brightest from the top three schools of magic in Europe, and they're raring to go on this beautiful November morning here at our host school, Hogwarts!"

 The six champions were sequestered away in a tent just off the quidditch pitch, performing last-minute preparations under the watchful eye of Bartemius Crouch.

-"Our event today is a 5-lap no-holds-barred broom race, on one of the most challenging courses ever devised!
+"Our event today is a five-lap, no-holds-barred broom race, on one of the most challenging courses ever devised!
 As the course is being assembled," Bagman continued, "allow me to direct your attention to the Judges' Booth, and the array of Projecting Pensieves just below it.
 Each of our champions will be given a special amulet with a monitoring charm, tying them to one of the pensieves.
 We'll be able to view all the action as if we were following just a broom-length or two behind!"

 "That's your cue," Crouch announced flatly, handing out the amulets.